libjohn/guides/regex/regex.md

 		2. `^.*\?` -- from start of line to question mark
 		3. Turn off multiline matching

- 4. Exercise 3
+ 4. Exercises 3 & 4
- 5. Exercise 4
+  * The good folks at [Intersect Slide Deck](http://www.intersect.org.au/course-resources) have two more exercises avaiable in their handout materials

 ---